Quol04/Games/README.md

 # Game Repository
-This will be used to keep track of games i make
+This will be used to keep track of games I make
+The Tech Stack will mainly be JavaScript and Python